-In order to compete at the USEA Adult Team Championships at the Colorado Horse Park in Parker, Colorado August 29-September 2, 2018 please read the following National Qualifications for Entry.
+In order to compete at the USEA Adult Team Championships at the Kentucky Horse Park in Lexington, Kentucky August 27-September 1, 2019 please read the following National Qualifications for Entry.
 Additionally, each area will have its own qualification standards: Area I, Area II, Area III, Area IV, Area V, Area VI, Area VII, Area VIII, Area IX, and Area X

 - Horses and riders must be members/registered with the USEA at the time of achieving qualifications and during the USEA Adult Team Championships.

 - All riders must be 22 years of age or older (born in or before 1997).

 - Closing dates will be consistent with the USEA American Eventing Championships.

 - Each horse and rider pair must meet AEC qualifications for the level they are competing in.

 - The rider must be a current Adult Rider Member for their Area by the closing date of the Adult Team Championship.